-If resolution of a classroom problem is not achieved between teacher and parent, either a parent or the teacher may bring the matter to the PAC.
-All formal grievances should be in writing, explaining the problem clearly and concisely, should include a signature and date, and be presented to the PAC parent liaison.
+If resolution of a classroom problem is not achieved between teacher and parent, either a parent or the teacher may bring the matter to the board.
+All formal grievances should be in writing, explaining the problem clearly and concisely, should include a signature and date, and be presented to the Lead teacher, Site Coordinator or board president.
+Any of the above can provide a form for this purpose.